cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 return tag
 ~~~

-# Implementation Status

-*This note is to be removed before publishing as an RFC.*

-Multiple implementations of the schemes described in this document have been developed and verified for interoperability.

-A comprehensive list of known implementations and integrations can be found at [](https://github.com/cfrg/draft-irtf-cfrg-aegis-aead), which includes reference implementations closely aligned with the pseudocode provided in this document.

 # Security Considerations

 ## Usage Guidelines

 ### Key and Nonce Selection

-All AEGIS variants MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once, even with different `tag` lengths.
+All AEGIS variants MUST be used in a nonce-respecting setting.
+For a given `key`, a `nonce` MUST only be used once, even with different `tag` lengths.
 Failure to do so would immediately reveal the bitwise difference between two messages.

 Every key MUST be randomly chosen from a uniform distribution.

 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.

-With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~2<sup>-33</sup>, to align with NIST guidelines) collision probability.
+With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~2<sup>-33</sup>) collision probability.
+This is consistent with Section 8 of {{SP800-38D}}.

 With AEGIS-256 and AEGIS-256X, random nonces can be used with no practical limits.